acolomb/libdebugmod/README.md

 	myproject: myproject.c $(DEBUGMOD_DIR)/src/debug_mod.c

-Basic API for debug output
+Basic API for Debug Output
 --------------------------

 To employ any *libdebugmod* functionality in one of your code modules,